PavanRangani/docs/docs/prd/tax/tax.md

 - Allows to create Tax return by filling `Basic details`
 - Doesn't allow to create Duplicate tax return with same year and same form

 - System prefills data from available latest tax return.
-If no records  available then fields will be blank
+If last records not available then fields will be blank
 - If payment is applicable for selected form, then only ask for payment related fields : EFTPS, Who Issues Payments, EFTPS Pin, Enrollment Number

 #### Payments